 The Drug Story, Morris A Bealle (Out of Print – but you can find it with the link)

-Murder by Injection, Eustice Mullins Highly Recommended (especially if you like conspiracy theories.
-Lots of great research.)
+Murder by Injection, Eustice Mullins (especially if you like conspiracy theories, but you’ll want to fact check some of this.)

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.